mixologee/tirvandor/homebrewery-files/phb-homebrewery.md

 **Retaliation (14th Level)**

 Starting at 14th level, when you take damage from a creature that is within 5 feet of you, you can use your reaction to make a melee weapon attack against that creature.

-#### **Path of the Totem Warrior**

-The Path of the Totem Warrior is a spiritual journey, as the barbarian accepts a spirit animal as guide, protector, and inspiration.

-**Spirit Seeker (3rd Level)**

-Yours is a path that seeks attunement with the natural world, giving you a kinship with beasts.
-At 3rd level when you adopt this path, you gain the ability to cast the *beast sense* and *speak with animals* spells, but only as rituals.

-**Totem Spirit (3rd Level)**

-At 3rd level, when you adopt this path, you choose a totem spirit and gain its feature.
-You must make or acquire a physical totem object—an amulet or similar adornment—that incorporates fur or feathers, claws, teeth, or bones of the totem animal.
-At your option, you also gain minor physical attributes that are reminiscent of your totem spirit.

-Your totem animal might be an animal related to those listed here but more appropriate to your homeland.
-For example, you could choose a hawk or vulture in place of an eagle.

-- **Bear:** While raging, you have resistance to all damage except psychic damage.
-- **Eagle:** While you're raging and aren't wearing heavy armor, other creatures have disadvantage on opportunity attack rolls against you, and you can use the Dash action as a bonus action on your turn.
-- **Wolf:** While you're raging, your friends have advantage on melee attack rolls against any creature within 5 feet of you that is hostile to you.

-**Aspect of the Beast (6th Level)**

-At 6th level, you gain a magical benefit based on the totem animal of your choice.

-- **Bear:** You gain the might of a bear.
-Your carrying capacity (including maximum load and maximum lift) is doubled, and you have advantage on Strength checks made to push, pull, lift, or break objects.
-- **Eagle:** You gain the eyesight of an eagle.
-You can see up to 1 mile away with no difficulty, able to discern even fine details as though looking at something no more than 100 feet away from you.
-Additionally, dim light doesn't impose disadvantage on your Wisdom (Perception) checks.
-- **Wolf:** You gain the hunting sensibilities of a wolf.
-You can track other creatures while traveling at a fast pace, and you can move stealthily while traveling at a normal pace.

-**Spirit Walker (10th Level)**

-At 10th level, you can cast the *commune with nature* spell, but only as a ritual.
-When you do so, a spiritual version of one of the animals you chose for Totem Spirit or Aspect of the Beast appears to you to convey the information you seek.

-**Totemic Attunement (14th Level)**

-At 14th level, you gain a magical benefit based on a totem animal of your choice.

-- **Bear:** While you're raging, any creature within 5 feet of you that's hostile to you has disadvantage on attack rolls against targets other than you or another character with this feature.
-An enemy is immune to this effect if it can't see or hear you or if it can't be frightened.
-- **Eagle:** While raging, you have a flying speed equal to your current walking speed.
-This benefit works only in short bursts; you fall if you end your turn in the air and nothing else is holding you aloft.
-- **Wolf:** While you're raging, you can use a bonus action on your turn to knock a Large or smaller creature prone when you hit it with melee weapon attack.

 {{pageNumber,auto}}
 {{footnote Classes}}